Luis Alberto Lacalle: Later runs for the presidency

 In 1999, he won his party's primary elections against Juan Andrés Ramírez (who had split from the Herrerismo) and several other candidates, and was a candidate for presidency again.
 However, a string of accusations about corruption in his government damaged his chances.
 Ramírez's departure from active politics after losing the primary was the final blow, and Lacalle came in third place with 22.3% of the votes in the general elections.

 Lacalle ran again for president in the 2004 elections, but the other party leaders had gathered around a single opposing candidate, Jorge Larrañaga, who defeated him in the primaries by a 2-to-1 margin.
 In 2009, he ran for the presidency again, this time defeating Jorge Larrañaga in the June primaries.
 By winning the primary election, he became head of the governing board of the party.
 He lost the presidential elections to José Mujica in a run-off election in November.

 Lacalle is a member of the Club de Madrid. and he is member of the board of the Public Affairs Committee of the Jerusalem Summit.

-Family
+Personal life

-Lacalle is married to María Julia Pou Brito del Pino (born 1946); they have four children, Pilar Lacalle Pou, President Luis Alberto Lacalle Pou, economist Juan José Lacalle Pou and Manuel Lacalle Pou.
+Lacalle is married to María Julia Pou Brito del Pino (born 1946); they have four children, Pilar Lacalle Pou, President Luis Lacalle Pou, economist Juan José Lacalle Pou and Manuel Lacalle Pou.
 Luis Alberto Lacalle Pou was the 2014 presidential candidate of the National Party and once again in 2019.
 On both occasions, he entered the second round but in 2019 he won, and became president elect of Uruguay, for the 2020–2025 term.